ommo007/PCB-Defects-Detection-Using-YOLO11n/README.md

 # PCB Defects Detection Using YOLO11n

-I used YOLO11n for this project, the dataset used is [this](https://www.kaggle.com/datasets/akhatova/pcb-defects).
+For this research, I utilized YOLO11n, and this is the  [dataset](https://www.kaggle.com/datasets/akhatova/pcb-defects).

 Dataset consists of 6 labels: